SelfishOlex/MiniAudioO3DE/README.md

 # How-To in Scripting

 The following nodes are exposed to scripting.
-(Currently only availalble in development branch.)
+(Currently only available in development branch.)

 ![image](https://user-images.githubusercontent.com/5432499/197317433-18b16407-2bd8-4deb-abf1-53dd67f1d831.png)